apache/parquet-format/Encryption.md

 Thrift modules are encrypted with the AES-GCM cipher, as described above.
 The pages are encrypted with AES-CTR, where the IVs (16 bytes) are written before each ciphertext.

-The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can be used by a reader to retrieve the AAD string used for file encryption.
-The maximal allowed length of `aad_metadata` is 512 bytes.

-Parquet-mr/-cpp implementations use the RBG-based IV construction as defined in the NIST SP 800-38D document for the GCM ciphers (section 8.2.2).

 ## File Format